Roanoke Colony

+The Roanoke Colony (/ˈroʊ.ə.noʊk/ ROH-ə-nohk) were two attempts by Sir Walter Raleigh to found the first permanent English settlement in North America.
+The first colony was established at Roanoke Island in 1585 as a military outpost, and was evacuated in 1586.
+The more famous second colony, known as the Lost Colony, began when a new group of settlers under John White arrived on the island in 1587; a relief ship in 1590 found the colony mysteriously abandoned.
+The fate of the 112 to 121 colonists remains unknown.

-Roanoke Colony was founded by Governor Ralph Lane in 1585 on Roanoke Island, in what is now Dare County, North Carolina, United States.
-Lane's colony was troubled by a lack of supplies and poor relations with the local Native Americans.
-While awaiting a delayed resupply mission by Sir Richard Grenville, Lane abandoned the colony and returned to England with Sir Francis Drake in 1586.
+Roanoke Colony was founded by Governor Ralph Lane in 1585 on Roanoke Island in present-day Dare County, North Carolina.
+Poor relations with some of the local Native American tribes and a lack of supplies troubled Lane's colony.
+A resupply mission by Sir Richard Grenville was delayed, so Lane abandoned the colony and returned to England with Sir Francis Drake in 1586.
 Grenville arrived two weeks later and also returned home, leaving behind a small detachment to protect Raleigh's claim.

-Following the failure of the 1585 settlement, a second expedition, led by John White, landed on the same island in 1587 and set up another settlement.
-Raleigh had sent White to establish a "Cittie of Raleigh" in Chesapeake Bay.
-That attempt became known as the Lost Colony due to the subsequent unexplained disappearance of its population.
+A second expedition led by John White landed on the island in 1587.
+Sir Walter Raleigh had sent him to establish the "Cittie of Raleigh" on the Chesapeake Bay.

-During a stop to check on Grenville's men, flagship pilot Simon Fernandes forced White and his colonists to remain on Roanoke.
-White returned to England with Fernandes, intending to bring more supplies back for his colony in 1588.
-The Anglo-Spanish War delayed White's return until 1590, and upon his arrival he found the settlement fortified but abandoned.
-The cryptic word "CROATOAN" was found carved into the palisade, which White interpreted to mean the colonists had relocated to Croatoan Island.
+During a stop to check on Grenville's men, ship's pilot Simon Fernandes forced White and his colonists to remain on Roanoke.
+White returned to England with Fernandes, intending to bring more supplies in 1588.
+The Anglo-Spanish War delayed his return to Roanoke until 1590, and he found the settlement fortified but abandoned.
+The word "CROATOAN" was found carved into the palisade, which White interpreted to mean that the colonists had relocated to Croatoan Island.
 Before he could follow this lead, rough seas and a lost anchor forced the mission to return to England.
+That attempt became known as the "Lost Colony".

-The fate of the approximately 112–121 colonists remains unknown.
-Speculation that they had assimilated with nearby Native American communities appears in writings as early as 1605.
-Investigations by the Jamestown colonists produced reports that the Roanoke settlers had been massacred and stories of people with European features in Native American villages, but no hard evidence was produced.

-Interest in the matter fell into decline until 1834, when George Bancroft published his account of the events in A History of the United States.
-Bancroft's description of the colonists, particularly White's infant granddaughter Virginia Dare, cast them as foundational figures in American culture and captured the public imagination.
-Despite this renewed interest, modern research has failed to find archaeological evidence to explain the disappearance of the colonists.
+Speculation that the colonists had assimilated with nearby Indian tribes appears in writings as early as 1605.
+Investigations by the Jamestown colonists produced reports that the Roanoke settlers had been massacred, and there were stories of people with European features being seen in Indian villages, but no conclusive evidence was found.
+Interest in the matter fell until 1834, when George Bancroft published his account in A History of the United States.
+Bancroft's description of the colonists cast them as foundational figures in American culture, particularly White's infant granddaughter Virginia Dare, and it captured the public imagination.